erickbytes/divbull/divbull.com/content/blog/How-to-Automate-Stock-and-Crypto-Prices-in-Google-Sheets.md

 I recently discovered two great functions for tracking stocks and crypto.
 The [GOOGLEFINANCE() function](https://support.google.com/docs/answer/3093281?hl=en) can be used to import stocks and crypto prices.
 Additionally, the [IMPORTDATA() function](https://support.google.com/docs/answer/3093335?hl=en) is able to import cryptocurrency prices from cryptoprices.cc.

-Here is the syntax that the Google Finance expects:
+Here is the syntax that the Google Finance function expects:

     =GOOGLEFINANCE("{Exchange_Ticker}:{Stock_Ticker}")